You may be a little apprehensive about solo female travel. Taking off on your own to a distant land is a big deal.

 Guest post written By Shiela Bayucan, a seasoned female traveler from the US.

 Travel insurance is a must.
 I never travel without it.
-I’ve been using World Nomads for 15 years.
+I’ve been using SafetyWing for years.

 Planning a Trip to Thailand?